LL.M in Legal Practice [Top-up Award]

 The LL.M in Legal Practice has been approved by the Law Society of Hong Kong for the purpose of practitioners claiming CPD points in accordance with Law Society rules.

 This is an exempted course under the Non-local Higher and Professional Education (Regulation) Ordinance.
 It is a matter of discretion for individual employers to recognize any qualification to which this course may lead.

 You first submit a 3,000 word Research Proposal on the preferred topic for your Final Dissertation.
-After this is approved, you then begin work on your 15,000 word Final Dissertation with advice from your supervisor.
-Supervision arrangements will be flexible to suit working professionals and may be either face-to·face or via Skype, e-mail or other audio visual means.
+After this is approved, you then begin to work on your 15,000 word Final Dissertation with advice from your supervisor.
+Supervision arrangements will be flexible to suit working professionals and may be either face-to-face or via Skype, e-mail or other audio visual means.

 Students are normally expected to complete the programme in one year.